threnjen/boardgamegeek/README.md

    * Cost of acquiring and maintaining data
    * Cold Start problems where new users and items are not a part of the system
+   * Catalog coverage problems where popularity bias results in items of the catalog that are not in the recommendation system
    * Sparse matrix issue where in a system with lots of items, not many are rated by a subset of users, making neighbors difficult to identify
    * BGG specific problem: Reimplementatons/reskins of games result in separated user profiles when they should be similar
    * Deal with computational cost/time limitations when issuing recommendations